Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 2. Rename the Data.rsdk.xmf to Data.rsdk.
 Case is important!
 3. Copy the Data.rsdk file to the ports/sonic1 folder.
 4. If all is well, you should be able to run Sonic 1 now.
-5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM).
+5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM). \
+Notes: Thanks to [Rubberduckycooly](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation) for the decompilation work that makes this possible.

 ### Sonic 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of the Sonic The Hedgehog 2 Classic Android APK then do the following: